Lowe's Companies, Inc. (LOW) News

 LOW News Highlights

-- Over the past 26 days, LOW's stories per day has been in a clear downtrend, falling by about -1.37 per 3 days.
+- Over the past 26 days, the trend for LOW's stories per day has been choppy and unclear.
+It has oscillated between 1 and 3.

-- The most mentioned tickers in articles about LOW are SNAP, AMZN and BBY.
+- The most mentioned tickers in articles about LOW are HD, TALK and IDA.

 Latest LOW News From Around the Web